 The driver can absolutely be convicted of DUI if they were on drugs; it doesn’t just cover alcohol intoxication.
 Those drugs can include:

 - Over-the-counter medications that make the driver drowsy, including cough syrup

 - Prescription medications that impair driving, such as painkillers

 Talk to a Griffin Drunk Driving Accident Lawyer for Free

 If your accident involved a drunk driver, you have a right to financial recovery – and often much more than in a normal car accident case due to punitive damages.
 Drunk driving of any type is incredibly dangerous to other drivers on the road, and offenders should pay the consequences to the victims they affect.

 If you were injured by a drunk driver, our attorneys at John Foy & Associates want to help.
 We specialize in personal injury cases like this, and we use our 20+ years of experience to fight tirelessly for your rights.
 We’d like to offer you a FREE consultation to discuss your case and how we can help you move forward.
-For this free consultation, simply call us at 404-400-4000 or fill out the online form to your right today.
+For this free consultation, simply call us or fill out the online form to your right today.